-We do not place campers in “chairs.”
+We do not place campers in “chairs."
 You will be asked to play the provided music, a scale, and something you’ve prepared during these auditions.
-These auditions are designed to place the camper in the appropriate band.
+Our “auditions” are designed to place the camper in the band that will provide them the best possible experience.
 Audition music will be available in pre-camp information.

 The prepared piece can be a solo, etude, or piece of band music you've played.
-You will be asked to play a chromatic scale and a major scale of your choice as well as the camp supplied audition material.
-The audition places campers in the correct level band.
-Any student wishing to perform on the Honors Recital will need to complete a second audition on Sunday in order to be considered.
+You will be asked to play a chromatic scale as well as the camp supplied audition material.
+Any student wishing to be considered for participation on the Honors Recital will need to complete a second audition.
+The Honors Recital auditions will be conducted separately from the band placement auditions also on Sunday.
 Any student who wishes to be in the Jazz Ensemble should bring some piece in the appropriate style which shows their ability in this area.
 The Jazz Ensemble auditions will be conducted separately from the band placement auditions also on Sunday.

 You are expected to furnish your own instrument(s) and have it in good working order.
 In addition, you should come with an ample supply of reeds, valve oil, drum sticks, etc. as there are no facilities at which to purchase these items.
 Students who wear braces are advised to come prepared with an ample amount of wax or other mouth protection for the duration of the week.
 Electronic instruments will be provided as well as percussion instruments; however, percussionists must bring their own sticks and mallets.
 Instruments will be secured at the Center of the Arts in a locker or locked room (lockers are assigned on Sunday).